abentley/oaf/README.md

 * `ignore` ignores the specified files by updating .gitignore

 ### New commands as Git external commands
-All new commands can also be used as Git external commands, as long as the nit binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/nit ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
-(This assumes that ~/.local/bin is in your path, and you have nit installed there.)
+All new commands can also be used as Git external commands, as long as the oaf binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/oaf ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
+(This assumes that ~/.local/bin is in your path, and you have oaf installed there.)

 ## Commands with changed behaviour
 * `merge` defaults to `merge --no-ff --no-commit`.  `--no-commit` (1.).